2lambda123/HP_Device_and_Bios-Hacking/README.md

 ## Invalid Manifest

-If you got problems with system recovery via F11 and bios gonna say there is a problem with manifest as: "error finding valid manifest" do as below (this problem was a mess with my Elitebook 870 G3 to figure out and solve:
+If you got problems with system recovery via F11 and bios gonna say there is a problem with manifest as: "error finding valid manifest" do as below (this problem was a mess with my Elitebook 870 G3 to figure out and solve, hp now have a help part for this for several models on their site, not all devices are affected - Visit hp for more info if needed)

 ![Screenshot](.800.g5.pics/c06425212.png)